Enalean/tuleap/codendi_tools/plugins/tests/functional/README.txt

 install webkit (or qt on mac)

 gem install capybara-webkit

+(you may have to install libqt4-dev before: sudo apt-get install libqt4-dev)

 # if the current gem of capybara webkit is still 0.7.2, you must build it to get the ssl_error_ignore option :
 git clone https://github.com/thoughtbot/capybara-webkit.git